UKPLab/thesis2018-tk_mtl_sequence_tagging/README.md

 # TensorFlow MTL Sequence Tagging Framework

-The MTL sequence tagging framework allows to train any task that can be framed as a sequence tagging problem, i.e., POS tagging, Chunking, NER, token-level Argumentation Mining, Grapheme-to-Phoneme Conversion, Lemmatization, etc.
+This MTL sequence tagging framework allows to train any task that can be framed as a sequence tagging problem, i.e., POS tagging, Chunking, NER, token-level Argumentation Mining, Grapheme-to-Phoneme Conversion, Lemmatization, etc.

 Moreover, it allows to do multi-task learning